 I am a licensed clinical psychologist with extensive experience in diagnosing and treating ASD in adults.
 I offer comprehensive assessments that include a clinical interview, observation, and psychological testing.
 I also provide individual and group therapy for adults with ASD.

 In Summary: The Path to a Confident Self

 An adult autism spectrum disorder assessment can be more than identifying traits; it’s about piecing together the narrative of your life with clarity and compassion.
 It’s about empowering yourself to navigate life with newfound understanding and confidence.

 In addition to seeking a professional diagnosis, there are several self-assessment tools available online that can help you determine whether you may have ASD symptoms.
 These tools are not a substitute for a professional evaluation, but they can provide useful information and help you decide whether to seek a diagnosis.
 Some examples of online self-assessment tools include the Autism Quotient (AQ), and the Ritvo Autism Asperger Diagnostic Scale-Revised (RAADS-R).

 It is important to keep in mind that receiving a diagnosis of ASD is not a guarantee of success or happiness.
 While a diagnosis can provide important insights and resources, it is ultimately up to you to decide how to use this information.
 Some people may choose to embrace their ASD diagnosis as part of their identity, while others may prefer to focus on their strengths and abilities.
 The important thing is to find the path that feels right for you.

-Dr. Kenneth Roberson is an Autism Spectrum Disorder psychologist in San Francisco with over 30 years of experience.
+Dr. Kenneth Roberson is an Autism Spectrum Disorder psychologist offering Assessment of Autism Spectrum Disorder in Adults (Throughout California) for over 30 years.